EagerSupchik/Clara/README.md

 ## Clara AI
 This is web app of AI girlfriend.
-If you are lonely this project is for you.
+If you are lonely this project for you.

 ## How to run this bullshit